An Act To Secure Maine's Transportation Future

 Sec.
 1. 23 MRSA §73, sub-§6 is enacted to read:

-6 Performance goals and reporting.
+6. Performance goals and reporting.
 The Legislature establishes the following set of goals to provide overall direction and consistency in delivering a comprehensive transportation capital improvement program that is geographically balanced and addresses urban and rural needs.
+A. All principal and minor arterials must be reconstructed to nationally accepted design standards by 2017.

-B All major collectors must be reconstructed by 2027 to at least the standards set in the department’s state design standards.
+B. All major collectors must be reconstructed by 2027 to at least the standards set in the department’s state design standards.

-C The service period remaining before arterials and major collectors need major rehabilitation of drainage or structural features must be evenly distributed across the inventory by 2027.
+C. The service period remaining before arterials and major collectors need major rehabilitation of drainage or structural features must be evenly distributed across the inventory by 2027.

-D The service period remaining before nonextraordinary bridges need major rehabilitation or replacement must be evenly distributed across the inventory by 2027 except for low use or redundant bridges.
+D. The service period remaining before nonextraordinary bridges need major rehabilitation or replacement must be evenly distributed across the inventory by 2027 except for low use or redundant bridges.

-E Extraordinary bridge replacement, removal or rehabilitation projects or new capacity highway projects exceeding $10,000,000 in cost must receive special consideration as to the most appropriate means of capital financing to avoid disruption to achievement of goals under paragraphs A to D.
+E. Extraordinary bridge replacement, removal or rehabilitation projects or new capacity highway projects exceeding $10,000,000 in cost must receive special consideration as to the most appropriate means of capital financing to avoid disruption to achievement of goals under paragraphs A to D.

-F Capital improvements must maximize the benefit to freight and passenger transportation users while mitigating, to the extent practicable, energy and environmental impacts.
+F. Capital improvements must maximize the benefit to freight and passenger transportation users while mitigating, to the extent practicable, energy and environmental impacts.

 The department shall report to the joint standing committee of the Legislature having jurisdiction over transportation matters on January 15th of each year the progress realized in achieving the goals set forth in this subsection.
 The report must quantify progress realized and time that has elapsed since the goals under paragraphs A to D were established.
 The department shall recommend any remedial actions, including additional funding, needed to ensure fulfillment of the goals if they are at risk of not being attained.